Maurice-Makafui/STAGE_1_HNG_11/README.md

 done < "$1"

 echo "User creation process completed." | tee -a "$LOGFILE"

 ```

-my nternship Journey with HNG so far
+My nternship Journey with HNG so far
 The creation of "create_users.sh" is evidence of the priceless knowledge I acquired throughout my HNG internship.
 This rigorous curriculum gave me the tools I needed to hone my DevOps abilities, face practical problems, and come up with workable answers.
 Having the chance to work on dynamic, large-scale projects has strengthened my automation and system administration skills.